 How Unamortized Debt Works

 At its most basic, unamortized debt just means that the mandatory payments are for the interest only.
-However, this doesn’t mean you get out of the principal.
+However, this doesn’t mean you get out of paying the principal.
 Fixed-term unamortized debt switches to amortized payments after several years, which results in significantly larger payments if you didn’t voluntarily pay down the principal earlier.
 Increased payments work out for borrowers who increase their income considerably in those intervening years.

 When to Use Unamortized Debt

 Banks consider unamortized debt to be much riskier than amortized debt because there is no guarantee that the borrower will make voluntary principal payments or be able to handle the increased payments later.
 As a direct result, for two loans identical except for amortization status, the unamortized loan will have a higher interest rate.
-The risk is considered so great, in fact, that according to the New York Times Freddie Mac stopped offering unamortized mortgages entirely in 2010.
+The risk is considered so great, in fact, that according to the New York Times, Freddie Mac stopped offering unamortized mortgages entirely in 2010.

-Putting off paying down the principal will increase your total cost for the loan even if an amortized and unamortized loan had the same interest rate.
+Putting off paying down the principal will increase your total cost for the loan even if an amortized and unamortized loan have the same interest rate.
 For example, a $200,000 amortized 30-year mortgage would cost $955 a month for a total of $343,739.
 The same loan unamortized for the first 15 years would start at $667 a month.
 This would jump to $1,480 at year 15, and the total cost over the lifetime of the loan would be $386,348, if you never paid any principal in the first half.